 If you are considering joining the ranks of RVers around the country, a rental RV might be a great way to kick the tires on the lifestyle and see if it is something you’d like to get into full time.
 But, even renting an RV can be an overwhelming process.
-But, with a few pointers and some preparation beforehand, you’ll soon be traveling in a rental RV like a seasoned pro!
-This article will cover the basics of renting an RV as well as some practical tips to make your time in your RV as great as possible.
+But, with a few pointers and some preparation beforehand, you’ll soon be hitting the road in your rental RV and living like a seasoned pro!
+This guide will cover those basics of renting an RV as well as some practical tips to make your time in your RV as great as possible.
 Let’s jump in!

 One of the most fundamental things you need to know if you are considering an RV rental is the cost!
 As of 2020, you should expect to find roughly the following prices:

 Perhaps the easiest way to camp is at a campground or RV park.
-These localities typically require a fee, but they will often provide you with easy hookups for fresh water and a place to dump your gray and black water tanks.
+These typically require a fee, but they will often provide you with easy hookups for fresh water and a place to dump your gray and black water tanks.
 In addition, RV parks and campgrounds will often have a place to plug in electrical.
-While campgrounds and RV parks are a great first RVing destination, they can limit you to less remote and less adventurous locales.
+While campgrounds and RV parks are a great first RVing destination, they can limit you from enjoying the less remote and less adventurous locales.

-If you want to travel to a more adventurous location, dry camping (or boondocking) might be right for you.
+If you want to travel to a more remote and adventurous location, dry camping (or boondocking) might be right for you.
 When dry camping, you’re not confined to a particular campground or park.
 Instead, you’re out in the wild!
-Dry camping is allowed for free on certain public lands including National Forest.
+Dry camping is allowed for free on certain public lands including National Forests.
 Since you’re out in the wild, dry camping (while often very rewarding!) has some challenges.
-For one, you won’t have an electrical connection, so a generator will become necessary.
+For one, you won’t have an electrical connection, so a generator will be necessary if you want power.
 Second, having enough water is important when dry camping.
 Be sure to fill up your fresh water tank before you leave.
-It may also be a great idea to bring extra water with you.
+It may also be a great idea to bring some extra water with you.
 You can purchase portable water storage containers at any RV retailer.
-If you’re up for the challenge, dry camping can certainly be an adventure!
+If you’re up for the challenge, dry camping can certainly be an adventure of a lifetime!

-One of the great things about the RV lifestyle is that the options are almost limitless!
+One of the great things about the RV lifestyle is that the options and opportunities are almost limitless!
 Depending on where the road takes you, the fun activities can take a million different forms, giving you countless years of relationship building experiences and a lot of ways to check off items on your bucket list.

-We hope that this article has boosted your confidence to hit the road with your rental RV!
+We hope that this guide has boosted your confidence to hit the road with your rental RV!
 While it can seem overwhelming at first, RVing ultimately builds lasting, rewarding memories.
 If you have any questions or concerns about this article—or even if you just have a fun RVing story—we’d love to hear it!
 Contact us here.
-We’re always there for you!
+Happy camping!